The map of Wakayama Prefecture shows that it accounts for most of Kii Peninsula

 Every fishing family was half making a living by farming because fishing

-only was not enough for a living.
+only was not enough for living.

 Miwasaki with Sano and Kinokawa, western neighboring villages, was lumped